DESTINATIONS

 Day 3 Wednesday

-Disembark at Rabida Island (wet landing) on a red-colored beach, due to the unusually high content of iron in the volcanic material.
-A gratifying stroll along the beach of this small island (1.9 sq. mi.) allows the observation of a large colony of sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s Finches.
-Very close to the beach, hidden behind a strip of green saltbush, is a salt pond where at times Greater Flamingos migrate to.
+Disembark at Rábida Island (wet landing) on a red-coloured beach, due to the unusually high content of iron in the volcanic material.
+A gratifying stroll along the beach of this small island (1.9 sq. mi.) allows the observation of a large colony of sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin's finches.
+Very close to the beach, hidden behind a strip of green saltbush, is a salt pond where at times greater flamingos migrate.
 This is a great place to snorkel from the beach, both for beginners as well as for experienced snorkelers, due to the unique combination of underwater species and submarine landscapes.
-During navigation to our next island, we will keep our eyes open for dolphins.
+Non-snorkelers will enjoy a ride on the glass bottom boat.
+During navigation to our next island, dolphins are often spotted.
+Lunch on board.

 Day 4 Thursday